Boxing great Floyd Mayweather has been accused of cherry-picking an opponent when bringing two sides of combat sport together in 2017.

 Earning over $300 million for one night’s work against McGregor, it’s hard to criticize Mayweather for taking that kind of money.

 The five-weight champion saw an opportunity and took it.
-Making one of the smartest moves in the history of the sport – cash-wise.
+Making one of the smartest moves in the sport’s history – cash-wise.

-If Whyte could make ten percent of that in two fights with Ngannou, he’d be doing very well indeed.
+If Whyte could make ten percent of that in two fights with Ngannou, he’d be doing very well.
 We shall see.